Comcast Center: Interior

-The "Comcast Experience" LED animation display
+Comcast Experience LED animation display

 The Comcast Experience is a 25 ft tall, 83 ft wide, 2000 sqft high-definition LED screen situated on a wall in the winter garden.
 The screen is composed of 7.8 million, 4.66mm pitch pixels housed in 6,771 LED modules of the type used in the Barco NX-4 panel.
 The installation, designed and produced by Niles Creative Group, premiered on June 6, 2008, and runs eighteen hours each day.
 The content of the video includes panoramic views of Philadelphia historic sites, images of space, dancers, acrobats and actors moving around a background designed to mimic wood paneling of the walls of the lobby.
 Another part of the installation displays images of cranes and machinery forming the design of a clock that tells the correct time of day.

 The Comcast Experience quickly became a popular tourist attraction, prompting city officials to add the Comcast Center to its tourism website.
 Between Thanksgiving 2008 and New Year's Day 2009, a holiday video was included as part of the installation.